loicsikidi/srk-interoperability-issue/README.md

 > [!IMPORTANT]
 > The command can take up to **~15sec** to finished (due to RSA 2048 creation)

-2. Compare with SKR produced by `go-tpm`
+2. Compare with SRK produced by `go-tpm`

     ```bash
     go test -timeout 30s -run ^TestSrk$ github.com/loicsikidi/srk-interoperability-issue